-The Willgoss Instrumental Prizes award a $1000 prize to the best student instrumentalist in each of the UNSW Wind Symphony and the UNSW Orchestra, to be selected through demonstration of a high level of commitment, performance and ensemble contribution, and being a current student of UNSW.
-In addition, a further prize of $250 is awarded to a member of each ensemble in 2019, with the same criteria but without the requirement of being a current UNSW student.
-This provides the opportunity to acknowledge the considerable contribution of those in the instrumental program of UNSW who are from the broader UNSW community as well as those who are current students.
+The Willgoss Instrumental Prizes in 2019 awarded a $1000 prize to the best student instrumentalist in each of the UNSW Wind Symphony and the UNSW Orchestra, selected through demonstration of a high level of commitment, performance and ensemble contribution, and being a current student of UNSW.
+In addition, a further prize of $250 was awarded to a member of each ensemble in 2019, with the same criteria but without the requirement of being a current UNSW student.
+This provided the opportunity to acknowledge the considerable contribution of those in the instrumental program of UNSW who are from the broader UNSW community as well as those who are current students.

 In 2018, Richard and Sue Willgoss extended their support of prizes in the Music Performance Unit to establish the Willgoss Instrumental Prizes.
 These prizes were again awarded in 2019, including a primary prize and a highly commended prize for each of the UNSW Wind Symphony and UNSW Orchestra.

 Willgoss Instrumental Prize | UNSW Orchestra - To Fan